-Another commenter suggested that the change proposed by the Notice might expand the definition of MSB to include, for example, an individual who cashed a check as an accommodation for a family member.
+Another commenter suggested that the change proposed by the Notice might expand the definition of MSB to Start Printed Page 43588include, for example, an individual who cashed a check as an accommodation for a family member.
 Despite not moving forward with the change proposed in the Notice, FinCEN remains concerned that the definition might be misunderstood to include such an individual.
 In response to this concern, the final rule includes a provision that excludes “a natural person who engages in an activity identified in paragraphs (ff)(1) through (ff)(5) of this section on an infrequent basis and not for gain or profit” from the MSB definition.
 By using the phrase “a natural person” in the limitation, FinCEN excludes only individuals; not business entities, non-profits, or other legal persons from the MSB definition.
 By “infrequent” activities, FinCEN intends to limit the exclusion to activity that is rare.
 By “gain or profit,” FinCEN intends this exclusion not to be available to persons engaging in these activities for the purpose of monetary gain or other economic benefit, such as an exchange of valuable favors.
 This exclusion forestalls any interpretation of the definition of MSB to include persons solely providing accommodation services to family members, as in the commenter's hypothetical.
 Nevertheless, whether a person engages in MSB activities depends on all of the facts and circumstances of each case.

 Currently, the MSB regulations apply to persons engaged in specified activities that exceed $1,000 for any person in any day (“activity threshold”).
 The activity threshold applies to all MSB categories except money transmitters, which do not have an activity threshold.
 FinCEN proposed no changes to the activity thresholds in this rulemaking.
 However, FinCEN sought comments from the public regarding whether possible adjustments to the activity threshold should be made in a future rulemaking.
 More than one-third of all comment letters received in response to the Notice expressed an opinion regarding the current activity thresholds.
 Several commenters supported the proposition that the threshold should be reviewed, but expressed no opinion as to whether it should be increased, decreased, eliminated, or maintained at current levels.
 One commenter supported the elimination of all thresholds to create uniformity among different types of MSBs, and argued that the thresholds are ineffective insofar as one can operate under those levels without decreasing the risk of money laundering.
 Another commenter supported raising the thresholds, and argued that the current levels place an undue burden on small businesses.
 Several commenters supported adjusting the thresholds to take into account disparate thresholds imposed by various state authorities, inflation, or the transaction volume of each individual MSB.
 Finally, several commenters supported maintaining the current thresholds.